 - A copy of your latest bank statement (which clearly shows your name, sort-code and account number of the account that you would like the payment to be made into);

-- Proof of self-employment e.g. most recent years statement of finalised accounts or evidence of self-assessment returns;
+- Proof of self-employment, for example most recent years statement of finalised accounts or evidence of self-assessment returns;

-- Proof of your NHS Test and Trace Account ID for coronavirus COVID-19 or the Account ID you have received from NHS Test and Trace to self-isolate.
-You will also need to engage with NHS Test and Trace by visiting your NHS account (if requested by them) to input your details such as your date of birth and post code.
+- Proof of your NHS Test and Trace Account ID if you have been asked to self-isolate.
+You will also need to engage with NHS Test and Trace by visiting your NHS account (if requested by them) to input your details such as your date of birth and post code;

 - Your National Insurance Number